 We look forward to seeing you in person this year May 17-18, 2024 for all kinds of hands-on education.
 School groups will attend during the day on May 17th and then everyone is welcome to join in the fun starting at 4:00 pm on May 17th and continuing through May 18th.

-Some education opportunities this year are: climbing wall, archery, wildlife disease walk with the Game and Fish Disease Lab, orienteering course, air rifle range, fish culture and hatcheries, Wyoming PBS Science kids series, and much more!
+Some education opportunities last year were: climbing wall, archery, wildlife disease walk with the Game and Fish Disease Lab, orienteering course, air rifle range, fish culture and hatcheries, Wyoming PBS Science kids series, and much more!

-Thank you to our Education Sponsors who make this day possible!
+Thank you to our previous Education Sponsors who make this day possible!

 First Interstate Bank, Home Source Realty, Lander Medical Clinic, Wyoming Wild Sheep Foundation, Brunton, State Farm – Justus Jacobs, Bowhunters of Wyoming, National Turkey Federation, Wyoming Community Bank, and more!

 Also see some great learning below while you wait for the in person event.
 We hope you enjoy these and in case you can’t get enough check out the amazing Wyoming Outdoor Expo online with even more videos, webcams, and activities.

 Avoiding Problems while Camping in Bear Country – 4:00 min – Buffalo Bill Center of the West